hebeme/All-Seeing-Lama/README.md

 # All-Seeing-Lama

+# Its a safe assumption that anything to do with pagers is illegal, so yeah, dont do illegal stuff.

 Not much of this software is mine, the goal was just to make it esier to use so it can be deployed more simply.

 The goal is to create a large database of information and merge it to the main repo weekly.